Fresh-Eyes-on-CMIP/member-requests/README.md

 > [!CAUTION]
 > Occasionally Microsoft downtime or Token renewal can result in the automations of this repository failing (very rare).
-If this happens please contact the CMIP-IPo and we will remedy it immediately.
+If this happens please contact the CMIP-IPO and we will remedy it immediately.
 Doing so will also help those registering after you